Spread Love Not Hate: Undermining the Importance of Hateful Pre-training for Hate Speech Detection: Introduction

 Detecting hate speech in social media is a crucial task \citep{schmidt2017survey,velankar2022review}.
 The effect of hateful social media content on the mental health of society is still under research, but it is undeniably negative \citep{kelly2018social,de2014mental}.
 Twitter is a powerful social media platform and is quite popular in India for the past few years.
 It is used by many politicians, activists, journalists, and businessmen as an official medium of communication with society.
 Though Article 19 in the Indian Constitution guarantees freedom of speech and expression, identifying and curbing hateful tweets is essential to maintain harmony.

 Hindi and Marathi are Indo-Aryan languages predominantly spoken in India.
 Both languages are derived from Sanskrit and have 40+ dialects.
 Marathi is spoken by 83 million people.
-It is the third largest spoken language in India and tenth in the world.
+It is the third-largest spoken language in India and the tenth in the world.
 Hindi, being spoken by 528 million people, is the largest spoken language in India and the third largest in the world.

 Identification of hate in NLP has followed a common trend in NLP, the manual feature-based classifiers were followed by CNNs and LSTMs, which were then superseded by the modern pre-trained transformers \citep{mullah2021advances,badjatiya2017deep,velankar2022mono}.
 The transformer-based masked language models (MLM) pre-trained on a variety of text data are suitable for general-purpose use cases.